 Read Event

 Once the user taps the “Read Event”, all the event values are read (section 7) from the Bluetooth device along with device ID, will be written to the file in the excel format and stored in the device memory

+Once the events are read, what action??
+TBD

 User has option to cancel from reading event.
 Upon cancel, data will not be saved, and user will be taken back to the main/dashboard screen